 For the fiscal year ended April 30, 2019, none of our customers exceeded 10% of our net sales and one of our customers accounted for approximately 19.8% of our accounts receivable.
 For the fiscal year ended April 30, 2018, one of our customers accounted for 11.9% of our net sales and none of our customers accounted for 10% or more of our accounts receivable.
-For the fiscal year ended April 30, 2018, one of our customers accounted for 10% of our net sales and none of our net sales and one of our customers accounted for approximately 17.5% of our accounts receivable.
+For the fiscal year ended April 30, 2017, none of our customers exceeded 10% of our net sales and one of our customers accounted for approximately 17.5% of our accounts receivable.